 The time has come to pay for your college costs and panic sets in.
-I remember receiving my tuition statement for my daughter and yet her student account showed no Prepaid Florida (which I was fortunate enough to have 4-year college and 1-year dorm).
+I remember receiving the tuition statement for my daughter, yet her student account showed no Prepaid Florida (which I was fortunate enough to have purchased for both 4-year college and 1-year dorm).
 In addition, her bank account did not reflect her Bright Futures Scholarship funds.
 So when does this money get disbursed?
-Can you get a deferral for books, living accommodations, and student fees?
+Can you get a deferral for books, living accommodations, and student fees until the disbursement comes?

-For your student’s specific account details, you should log into their account at myUFL.
-UF encourages all students receiving financial aid to sign up for a direct deposit.
+For your student’s specific account details, you should have them log into their account at myUFL.
+HaveUHeard that UF encourages all students receiving financial aid to sign up for a direct deposit?
 To sign up, go to myUFL and select “Access myUFL” to log in.
 On the top toolbar, select “Main Menu.”
 Choose “My Campus Finances,” then “Student Direct Deposit.”

 Florida Prepaid Money

 Florida Prepaid will bill your student by the end of the first week of classes.
-Your myUFL account statement will reflect your Florida Prepaid billing before they disburse Financial Aid.
-The day after drop/add ends, students may go to ONE.UF and click on “University Bursar” and then “Account Summary” to find out the exact amount of their local portion of tuition debt.
+Your student’s myUFL account statement will reflect the Florida Prepaid billing before they disburse Financial Aid.
+The day after drop/add ends, students may log in to ONE.UF, then access “University Bursar” and “Account Summary” to find out the exact amount of their remaining portion of tuition debt.

-Students who do not want the Florida Prepaid College Plan billed, or who drop or add a class after the drop/add deadline, should contact the University Bursar’s Scholarship Department in S-113 Criser Hall before the fee payment deadline.
-For Fall 2019, this date is August 30, 2019, and for the Spring of 2020, the deadline is January 17th, 2020.
-The Florida prepaid Opt-Out deadline for the Fall of 2019 is August 29, 2018, and for Spring 2020 the deadline to opt-out is January 16, 2020.
+Students who do not want the Florida Prepaid College Plan billed or who drop or add a class after the drop/add deadline should contact the University Bursar’s Scholarship Department in S-113 Criser Hall before the fee payment deadline.
+For the Spring of 2020, the deadline is January 17th, 2020.
+The Florida prepaid Opt-Out deadline for Spring 2020 the deadline to opt-out is January 16, 2020.
 For more information on opting out of Florida Prepaid, click here.

-Students participating in the Florida Prepaid College Program who are also expecting to receive financial aid (i.e., Bright Futures, Pell, student loans, other scholarships/grants) will have the Florida Prepaid applied first to tuition and applicable fees.
-Financial aid received will be disbursed and applied to outstanding charges which may include tuition and fees not covered by the Florida Prepaid Program.
-Any excess financial aid that remains after debts have been paid will be refunded to the student (student/parent if PLUS Parent loan)
+Students participating in the Florida Prepaid College Program who are also expecting to receive financial aid (e.g. Bright Futures, Pell, student loans, other scholarships/grants) will have the Florida Prepaid applied first to tuition and applicable fees.
+Financial aid received will be disbursed and applied to the balance of outstanding charges which may include tuition and fees not covered by the Florida Prepaid Program.
+Any excess financial aid that remains after debts have been paid will be refunded to the student (student/parent if PLUS Parent loan).

-Financial Aid is typically disbursed after the drop/add each semester.
-Drop/Add for Fall 2019 ends on August 26th, 2019 and January 10th for Spring 2020.
+Financial Aid is typically disbursed after the drop/add deadline each semester.
+Drop/Add for Spring 2020 ends on January 10th.
 Before loans can be disbursed, first-time Federal Direct Loan and Perkins Loan borrowers must complete Entrance Counseling (see our blog).
 In addition, the master promissory notes must be signed and on file.

-Typically loans are disbursed prior to drop/add and scholarships (Bright Futures) and grants are disbursed after the drop/add.
+Typically, loans are disbursed prior to drop/add and scholarships (Bright Futures) and grants are disbursed after the drop/add.
 Students receiving a financial aid refund are required to sign up for a direct deposit.
 Funds will be delivered within 48 hours to the banking account information listed in myUFL.
 To check the status of your Bright Futures and Financial Aid click here.
-On the left menu under Financial Aid, choose Aid Status or Awards and Disbursements for the correct academic year.
+Log in, then use the menu to locate Financial Aid, where you can choose Aid Status or Awards and Disbursements for the correct academic year.
 For more information on Bright Futures click here.

 Note: students awarded federal loans must accept those loans before the regular tuition and fee payment deadline in order to qualify for a deferment.

-UF currently does not have a payment plan, you can make payments but you will have a hold and a $100.00 late payment fee on your record until the balance is paid.
-The hold will prevent you from receiving university services such as obtaining grades or registering.
+UF currently does not have a payment plan.
+You can make payments but you will have a hold and a $100.00 late payment fee on your student record until the balance is paid.
+The hold will prevent you from receiving university services, including registering or obtaining grades.

 Deferral for Books